Call for Help

-UHS Mental Health Services postgraduate training program provides a comprehensive experience within a practitioner-scholar model of training to facilitate each postgrad’s development as an independent professional psychologist.
-Our unique program offers generalist training with traditional college mental health service delivery experiences, as well as advanced training in a specific emphasis area.
-Program flexibility allows postgrads to individualize their experiences and integrate these experiences with past training to solidify their professional identities as psychologists.
+UHS Mental Health Services postgraduate training program provides a comprehensive experience within a practitioner-scholar model of training to facilitate each postgrad’s development as an independent mental health professional.
+Our postgraduate program is unique in not only offering generalist training with traditional counseling center service delivery experiences (e.g., brief, intermittent individual and couples counseling, group counseling, crisis intervention, and mental health triage), but also offers opportunities for advanced training in an identified emphasis area, such as eating disorders, substance use, working with partners, training and supervision, working with students of color, group counseling, behavioral health, working with LGBTQ+ students, trauma, or assessment.
+Program flexibility allows postgrads to individualize their experiences and integrate these experiences with past training to solidify their professional identities as psychologists, counselors, and/or social workers.

 Learning occurs in a supportive, collegial, multidisciplinary, multicultural environment that provides a balance of service delivery with supervision and autonomy.
 Postgrads receive weekly individual and group supervision by experienced multidisciplinary senior staff, including psychologists, social workers, counselors, psychiatric nurses, psychiatrists, and other specialized health care professionals (learn more about our staff at uhs.wisc.edu/staff).
 UHS is committed to diversity and to providing an environment that supports individual and cultural similarities and differences.

 UHS provides an integrated model of medical and counseling care, as well as wellness services and prevention programs aimed to create a healthy campus climate.
-Services provided at MHS include multiculturally-competent crisis intervention, behavioral health, psychiatry, individual and group counseling, assessment, outreach/consultation/liaison to campus programs, stress management, yoga, meditation, and healthy eating services.
+Services provided at MHS include multiculturally-competent crisis intervention, behavioral health, psychiatry, individual and group counseling, assessment, outreach to campus programs, substance use services, eating disorder services, care management, stress management, yoga, and meditation.

 Application Process